RottenKiwi2004/EGCI113/04 Operations/04-01 Basic Operations.md

 *(Assuming that you know enough Physics)*

+Wait, there is another operator! `%`

+This is called 'modulus operator' or 'mod' in short.

+Basically, it finds the remainder of division

+For example, `7 % 3` would result in `1` because dividing `7` by `3` gives us the quotient of `2` and remainder of `1`

 ### But it's not that straightforward!

 Let's say we want to divide `a` by `b`